 Go get a golf club and I’ll show you exactly what I mean.
 A 5-iron will do nicely.
 I’ll wait.

 [wait] [wait] [wait]

 Got one?
 Good.
 Now.
 Hold the club out in front of you, in your right hand, so the shaft is inclined a bit above parallel to the ground.
-Turn the club until the bottom line of the clubhead is exactly vertical.
+Turn the club until the leading edge of the clubhead is exactly vertical.

-While watching the bottom line, don’t take your eyes off it, put your left hand on the handle in its grip position.
+While watching the leading edge, don’t take your eyes off it, put your left hand on the handle in its grip position.
 The bottom line of the clubhead must not get disturbed as you’re doing this.
 If it got turned slightly to the right or left, the clubface is now out of alignment and, guess what, the ball won’t go where you want it to go.

 We’re not finished.
 Assuming you passed the left hand test, now add your right hand to complete your grip.
-Do not take your eyes off the bottom line as you do this.
-If the bottom line turned, even just a bit, you blew it.
+Do not take your eyes off the leading edge as you do this.
+If the leading edge turned, even just a bit, you blew it.
 You haven’t even put the club on the ground and taken your stance, and the shot has been ruined.

 Cary Middlecoff said in his book, The Golf Swing,

 “… it is quite easy to vary the grip slightly without being aware of it, and just a slight variance can make a vast difference in how the shot comes off.”

 “So many golfers do not relate their bad shots to a basically bad grip, or to slight but relevant changes in their grip from one shot to the next.”

 It is one thing for your grip to be identical for every shot.
 That takes lot of practice, and is a good subject for another post.